 Mtandika is a large village in the dry Ruaha river valley, 400km west of Dar es Salaam and 100km east of the District Capital of Iringa.
 It is a very poor village, depending on the sale of onions to traffic passing through on the main highway from Dar es Salaam to Zambia, 500km to the west.

-Since she retired from being Headmistress of the Primary School in 2005, Sister Barberina has been developing a Trade School at Mtandika to provide skills training for girls who are either orphans or have no fees for secondary education.
-Sister started by building a classroom and dormitory for the Trade School girls who were given sewing lessons and learning to make garments to sell.
-This activity has attracted funding from Tadworth Overseas Aid Trust [TWOAT] from 2006 who pay for part of the salaries for the teachers at the Trade School.
+When she retired from being Headmistress of the Primary School at Mtandika in 2005, Sister Barberina started developing a Trade School to provide tailoring skills training for girls who were not able to carry on into Secondary Education.
+Sister started by building a classroom and dormitory for about 20 girls who were given sewing lessons and learned to make garments to sell.

 Cooking and eating was still carried out in the open air and in addition a staff accommodation block was needed.
 So in 2008 Sister started building a dining room/general purpose hall, a kitchen block and a final accommodation block.
 These were all complete by 2011.

 The girls are taught to be as self sufficient as possible and grow their own food and rear animals in the school grounds.